 My Experience at a Universal Standard Trunk Show

 This article may contain affiliate links; if you click on a shopping link and make a purchase I may receive a commission.
 As an Amazon Associate, I earn from qualifying purchases.

-I am updating this post because I attended my second Universal Standard trunk show and really think this is an experience anyone intrigued with this size-inclusive brand should attend.
+I am updating this post in 2024 because I attended my third Universal Standard trunk show and really think this is an experience anyone intrigued with this size-inclusive brand should have.

-This is a special opportunity to try Universal Standard as they do not have brick-and-mortar stores throughout the country.
-Not only that, it's an opportunity for a personal styling experience and a chance to try new items.
+This is a special opportunity to try Universal Standard, as they do not have brick-and-mortar stores throughout the country.
+It's also an opportunity for a personal styling experience and a chance to try new items.

+My Experience at a Universal Standard Trunk Show